harness/developer-hub/docs/chaos-engineering/chaos-faults/vmware/vmware-cpu-hog.md

 ---
 id: vmware-cpu-hog
-title: VMware Cpu Hog
+title: VMware CPU Hog
 ---

 ## Introduction
-- VMware cpu hog experiment consumes the CPU resources on Linux OS based VMware VM .
+- VMware cpu hog  fault consumes the CPU resources on Linux OS based VMware VM .
 - It helps to check the performance of the application running on the VMWare VMs.

 :::tip Fault execution flow chart